-Noise levels are expected to exceed the NMLs by up to 11dB at eight receivers when works are at their nearest proximity during standard construction hours.
-Exceedances at these receivers are expected from all construction activities (piling, trenching & assembly), however, would be of a temporary nature and short duration.
+Noise levels are expected to exceed the NMLs at one receiver (R01) when works are at their nearest proximity.
+Exceedances at this receiver are expected from all construction activities (piling, trenching & assembly), however, would be of a temporary and of short duration.